davea42/libdwarf-code/CODINGSTYLE.md

 defining source file should be declared 'static'.

-In the libdwarf library itself static data is not appropriate in general.
+In the libdwarf library itself static data is not appropriate except for data which is also const.
-Because multiple Dwarf_Debug
+Multiple Dwarf_Debug
-may be open at the same time in a single program (dwarfdump or user code).
+may be open at the same time in a single program (dwarfdump or user code) so static data will eventually be a bug.

-Function names should be all lower case with underbars with the goal that statements and comments 'read well'.

 ### Tools that help